New bill targets net zero farming in America

 Anaerobic digestion and biogas feature prominently, to manage emissions from manures and food waste.

-The Agriculture Resilience Act (ARA) has been introduced by Congresswoman Chellie Pingree, Democrat representative for the 1st District of Maine.
+The Agriculture Resilience Act (ARA) has been introduced by Congresswoman Chellie Pingree, Democrat representative for the 1st District of Maine, and speaker at the upcoming World Biogas eFestival on 20th May 2020.

 The bill aims to build resilience into the system in response to climate change.
 Farm debt in America is at a record high and farm bankruptcies rose 24% between September 2018 and September 2019.
 Consequently, farmland is being lost to development.